xiw-1202/Protein_RL_Project/TEAM_INSTRUCTIONS.md

 ## 📊 What Gets Measured

-Each of your 100 experiments measures:
+Each of your 80 experiments measures:
-- **5 methods**: Random, Greedy, Simulated Annealing, Contextual Bandit, PPO
+- **4 methods**: Random, Simulated Annealing, Contextual Bandit, PPO (optimized)
 - **4 k-values**: 1, 3, 5, 10 mutations
 - **5 seeds**: 42, 123, 456, 789, 1011
-- **500 queries** per experiment
+- **300 queries** per experiment (optimized from 500)

-**Total data points**: 100 experiments × 500 queries = 50,000 measurements per person!
+**Total data points**: 80 experiments × 300 queries = 24,000 measurements per person!

+**Why no Greedy?** Removed for speed - it's slow and has implementation issues for k>1.
+You still have Random + SA as baselines.

 ---